-Shaun Ivy is a passionate audiophile and a member of Klipsch forums, known there as “wakejunkie”.
-He is part of a close-knit group of audio enthusiasts who are both the company’s biggest supporters and biggest critics of Klipsch speakers.
+Longtime member of the Klipsch forums known as “WakeJunkie” (name withheld by request) has been a part of a close-knit group of audio enthusiasts who are both the company’s biggest supporters and biggest critics of Klipsch speakers.

-Unfortunately, Shaun has had three strokes recently.
+Unfortunately, WakeJunkie has had three strokes recently.
 The doctors gave him a ten percent chance of surviving the first one.
 Surviving the second one put him at one percent.

 Surviving three strokes?
-Well, it’s a miracle that Shaun is still here.
+Well, it’s a miracle that WakeJunkie is still here.

 The owner’s wife was running the yard sale and ran inside the house to ask her husband the price for the Heresy speakers.
-Shaun was expecting $200-$300 for the pair...
+WakeJunkie was expecting $200-$300 for the pair...

 “When she said $25 I about fell out.
 It was hard to keep my composure.
 I quickly and quite happily paid her for the speakers and a 50 cent blanket to wrap them in.”